 On the other hand, my OTG bakes maida biscuits in just 12 minutes at 150°C. In different ovens, it takes 20 minutes & 180°C temperature.
 In short, average baking temperatures in your oven are too high for me & my OTG.

 My point is every oven, OTG, or microwave has different settings.
 Find yours.
 My ideal settings are 12 to 20 minutes at 150°C to 180°C depending on the cookies & ingredients.

 Karachi Biscuits OTG Baking Temperature

 Preheat your OTG for 10 mins 150°C. Preheating is compulsory.
 When you insert the baking tray, there must be uniform heat.
 If you don’t preheat, some cookies will bake faster than others.
 Usually, the ones that are in the end corner bake real fast.
 Therefore, always preheat.

-My baking time is 12 minutes 150°C. Remove the cookies from OTG once baked, or else it will start burning.
+My baking time is 12 minutes at 150°C. Remove the cookies from OTG once baked, or else they will start burning.

 I believe I have made everything clear here.
 Additionally, I have addressed all the issues regarding ingredients, dough & baking.
 To start baking the crunchiest Karachi biscuits, watch the recipe video.

 Follow recipe steps with images.
-Match your cookies texture with mine.
+Match your cookie texture with mine.
 Tell me in the comment box who wins.😛

 Finally, we must thank the renowned Karachi Bakery owner for giving us such a wonderful biscuit recipe.